Rooibot/GMASExTemplate/README.md

 It is worth noting this is not meant to be a full foundation for a game—certainly not something along the scope of the `LyraSampleGame` project, or the venerable `ShooterGame` from the UE4 era.
 Think of this template as akin to the `ThirdPerson` or `FirstPerson` templates you can create a new Unreal project from: it doesn't do much, but it should hopefully be enough to get you started.

+It is *also* worth noting that this project is still *very much* under construction.
+It will get you up and running with GMAS and GMCEx in one go, but it does not do a lot else yet.
+When time permits, more will be added.

 ## Basic Features

 This template tries to exercise a few basic features across all parts of the ecosystem, as well as having some convenience classes already made: